lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 The standard UNIX ‘<span style="font-size:10.0pt;line-height:
 150%;font-family:&quot;Courier New&quot;">top</span>’ command is
 available.
 This lists processes consuming the most memory and CPU power.
-It may show when another process is starving the OpenTV WebKit process.
+It may show when another process is starving the XXXX WebKit process.

 ## Video

 The <span style="font-size:10.0pt;line-height:150%;
 font-family:&quot;Courier New&quot;">&lt;video&gt;</span> tag is
-primarily used with the CCOM Player object, which provides the full OpenTV5 feature set.
+primarily used with the CCOM Player object, which provides the full XXXX feature set.
 Using the <span class="Code0"><span lang="X-NONE" style="font-size:10.0pt;line-height:150%">&lt;video&gt;</span></span>
 tag in the standard W3C manner (without CCOM) is primarily for streaming internet video.
 The CCOM Player object allows many more advanced features, such as altering the aspect ratio of video while scaling.

 ### 4.1.<span style="font:7.0pt &quot;Times New Roman&quot;">     </span> []()[Sizing Guidelines]()